Arabian gazelle: Oman

 In the 1990s, Oman's population was approximately 13,000 individuals, the majority living in the Jiddat al-Harasis.
 However, the population has been in continuous decline since then due to poaching.
 They live in several nature reserves, including the Arabian Oryx Sanctuary, Wadi Sareen Tahr Reserve, Jebel Samhan Nature Reserve, and Al Saleel National Park.
 In 2023 a small population was discovered on Masirah Island.

 Saudi Arabia

 Saudi Arabia has approximately 1,500–1,700 individuals, of which 1,000 live on the Farasan Islands, which are protected as a nature reserve.
 The Farasan Island gazelles are surveyed by the National Commission for Wildlife Conservation and Development every 2–3 years.
 They are protected in other nature reserves, including the Ibex Reserve and Uruq Bani Ma'arid.

 United Arab Emirates

 The United Arab Emirates contains several small and scattered populations.
 A 2023 survey identified 421 individuals at the Dubai Desert Conservation Reserve.
 The report noted a 43% population decline relative to a similar survey conducted two years prior.

 Yemen

-Arabian gazelles are present in Yemen, but there is no recent population estimate due to ongoing conflict.
+Arabian gazelles are present in Yemen, but no recent population estimate has been published because ongoing conflict has limited wildlife surveys and conservation monitoring.